serbanghita/working/README.md

 working.js
 ==========

-Working.js is a small JavaScript framework
+working.js is a small JavaScript framework whose main purpose is to contain useful methods that can be used independently. working.js is MIT Licensed.